python-botogram/botogram/docs/shared-memory.rst

 other components, and each bot's data will be isolated from each other if the component is used by multiple bots.

-Using shared memory on a component is the same as using it in your bot's main
-code: just use the :py:func:`botogram.pass_shared` decorator to get the shared memory instance as first argument.
+Using shared memory within a component is the same as using it in your bot's main code: just require the ``shared`` argument to your component's function and botogram will make sure it receives the component's shared memories.
 To add a shared memory initializer, you can instead provide the function to the :py:meth:`botogram.Component.add_shared_memory_initializer` method.

 .. _shared-memory-locks: